OAuth Quickstart

 -H "Authorization: Bearer ACCESS_TOKEN"Refreshing tokens

-Access tokens expire after 2 hours.
-Use the refresh token to get a new one:
+Access tokens expire after 2 hours (30 days for Loopwise CLI).
+Use the refresh token to get a new access token:

 -d "grant_type=refresh_token" \